Radio Emission from Broad Absorption Line Quasars: Results

-Figure~\ref{luminosity} shows the radio 5.5\,GHz luminosity versus the kinetic power of our ALQ sample.
-We further compare the observed radio emission with the predicted synchrotron emission produced by an AGN wind shock model in \citet[][Equation (32) therein]{Nims2015}.
-The model assumes an energy-conserving wind, which travels at 10\% the speed of light and can reach $>$ 1\,kpc scales in a typical ambient medium, and a conversion rate $\xi$, which represents the fraction of the outflow kinetic power converted into the relativistic electron power that is proportional to the radio synchrotron luminosity.
-We find that the radio luminosity does not correlate with the kinetic power as predicted by the model.
+Figure~\ref{luminosity} shows the radio 5.5\,GHz luminosity versus the kinetic power of our BALQ sample.
+We further compare the observed radio emission with the predicted synchrotron emission produced by an AGN wind shock model in \citet[][Equation (32) there]{Nims2015}.
+The model assumes an energy-conserving wind, which travels at 10\% the speed of light and can reach $>$ 1\,kpc scales in a typical ambient medium, and a conversion rate $\xi$, which represents the fraction of the outflow $\dot{E}_{\rm k}$ converted into the relativistic electron power that is proportional to the radio synchrotron luminosity.
 At supernova shocks, $\xi \approx 10^{-2}$ typically, that is about 1\% of the shock energy going into relativistic electrons \citep{Thompson2006}.
 There is no obvious difference in the physical mechanisms of AGN-driven shocks compared to supernova shocks that would alter the average electron acceleration efficiency.
-Our finding that the efficiency of the wind shock power converted into the relativistic electron power spans a wide range, about 5 orders of magnitude (from $10^{-5}$ to 1), suggests that the detected radio emission may not be all produced by the wind shock energy.